rtm-celum/blog/_posts/2025-04-15-options-and-defaults.md

 }
 ```

 While this works, passing parameters felt awkward.
-For example, if you wanted to specify a custom length for the ID, you’d also have to pass an empty set for
+For example, if you wanted to specify a custom length for the ID, you’d also have to pass an empty set or at least `undefined` for
 the `existingIds` parameter.
 This made function calls unnecessarily complex.

 ### Introducing the `UniqueGenerationOptions` Type

 To address this, we introduced an options object: `UniqueGenerationOptions`.
-This object consolidates all the configuration into one parameter, making the
+This object consolidates all the configuration options into one parameter, making the
 function easier to call and extending its flexibility.

 ```typescript